 Today is May 17 and the Navigate the Chaos question to consider is “how often do you change your perspective to get over yourself?”
 For today’s reflection let’s start off with a quick question: is Earth the largest planet in terms of size?
 Some people may say yes; but they would be wildly incorrect.
-The order of the planets in terms of size from smallest to largest is: Mercury, Mars, Venus, Earth, Neptune, Uranus, Saturn, and Jupiter.
+The order of the planets in terms of size from smallest to largest is Mercury, Mars, Venus, Earth, Neptune, Uranus, Saturn, and Jupiter.
 Earth is the fourth smallest.
 They are four planets much bigger than our own.
-If your perspective is that Earth is the largest planet, despite the scientific proof backed up with centuries of evidence, how successful do you think you will be at navigating the chaos or practicing the art of living well?
-If you lack the capacity to change your perspective, it will be difficult to translate even the smallest of dreams into reality.
+Sad to say, not only are you not the center of the universe, neither is the planet on which you live.
+Earth is the fourth smallest planet so it is not even the largest.
+If you think you are the center of the universe, or anyone’s universe for that matter, you may want to reconsider and change your perspective to get over yourself.
+Navigate the chaos is a platform promoting self-awareness to encourage self-care and nurture self-love.
+Changing your perspective is often a healthy, productive, and effective way to leverage your mind, body, and spirit as you navigate the chaos.

 But one’s perspective on a topic is incredibly difficult to change because inertia is the path of least resistance.
 Inertia, or thinking the same way as one always does, require no effort, and people, sadly, are lazy.
 Changing perspectives, looking at a situation from multiple views, considering the thoughts of others, all requires one to think hard.
 As discussed in other Navigate the Chaos posts, thinking hard is hard work and that is why so few people engage in the thinking required to translate one dream after another into reality.